 - New construction projects

-- Properties purchased in earlier years, up to the year of sale
+- Properties purchased or constructed in earlier years, up to the year of sale

 - Basis step-ups from transfers of interest related to real property